SEO for Your Dental Practice

 Service Landing Pages

 It’s always a good idea to have specific pages on your website for the individual services you want to promote.
-For example, if you want to sell more dental implants, then you’ll want a dedicated dental implants page.
+For example, if you want to sell more dental implants, you’ll want a dedicated dental implants page.
 This makes it easier for customers who are searching for these services in your area to find your practice!
-Make sure you use relevant keywords on each service page for best results.
+Each service page should only target 1 keyword to avoid confusing Google (and your readers).

 Local SEO/Google Business Profile

 Have you ever searched for a product or service and noticed the little “card” on Google with a business’s phone number, address, and hours?
 Then you’ve seen a Google Business Profile, or GBP.
-GBP’s may well be the most important part of local SEO.
-GBP’s are incredibly useful for business and customers alike, and give you the option to share a wealth of information with your potential market.
+GBPs may be the most important part of local SEO.
+GBPs are incredibly useful for businesses and customers alike, and give you the option to share a wealth of information with your potential market.
 They make it easy for customers to find and contact your office with any questions, resulting in more business for your practice.
+Use it as a form of social media - updating patients on offerings, changes, or any other information that might be relevant to them.

-Another important aspect of Local SEO are your other local listings, like Yelp.
-It’s important to claim the listings of your practice so you can add information such as hours and services.
-When this information is consistent and correct across all of your listings, this is a positive sign to search engines that you are a real business, in a real place, with real customers.
+Another important aspect of Local SEO is your other local listings, like Yelp, Apple Maps, Waze, Uber, and Bing Places.
+It’s important to claim your practice's listings on as many sites as possible, so you can add information such as hours and services.
+When this information is consistent and correct across all of your listings, it’s a sign to search engines that you are a real business, in a real place, with real customers.

 Remember that SEO is a marathon, not a sprint.
-It can take 6 months or longer to see results, especially in a saturated market.
+It can take 6 months (or longer) to see results, especially in a saturated market.
 Google rewards consistent attention to your site, so keep the faith!
-Thanks for reading, and may the search engine results be ever in your favor!
+Just because there aren’t significant results in the opening stretch doesn’t mean things aren’t working, so don’t make any drastic changes to your strategy until the year mark.